awsdocs/amazon-ecs-developer-guide/doc_source/example_user_data_scripts.md

 This example user data script installs the Amazon ECS container agent on an instance launched with a **Windows\_Server\-2016\-English\-Full\-Containers** AMI\.
 It has been adapted from the agent installation instructions on the [Amazon ECS Container Agent GitHub repository](https://github.com/aws/amazon-ecs-agent) README page\.

 **Note**
 This script is shared for example purposes\.
-It is much easier to get started with Windows containers by using the Amazon ECS\-optimized Windows AMI\.
-For more information, see [Creating a Cluster](create_cluster.md)\.
+It is much easier to get started with Windows containers by using the Amazon ECS\-optimized Windows Server AMI\.
+For more information, see [Creating a cluster](create_cluster.md)\.

 You can use this script for your own container instances \(provided that they are launched with a version of the **Windows\_Server\-2016\-English\-Full\-Containers** AMI\)\.
 Be sure to replace the `windows` line to specify your own cluster name \(if you are not using a cluster called `windows`\)\.